pmlopes/presentations/README.md

 * profit <small class="fragment">ES4X</small>

 Notes:
-  The hybrid approach is, pick a good candidate from the current benchmark that can be makde polyglot and profit.
+  The hybrid approach is, pick a good candidate from the current benchmark that can be made polyglot and profit.

 ---

 # ES4X

-* latest JavaScript support <small>*With GraalVM</small>
+* latest JavaScript support <small>*With GraalVM*</small>
 * `package.json` / "`NPM`" development style
 * great tooling IntelliSense, Debugging
 * insane performance!